-Rachel Biderman represents the World Resources Institute in Brazil.
+Rachel Biderman represents the World Resources Institute in Braziland was a visiting fellow at the Harvard STS Program in 2009.
 She has been the vice-coordinator and researcher at the Center for Sustainability Studies at the Business Administration School of Fundação Getulio Vargas in São Paulo, Brazil (FGV), and was a professor at FGV MBA on the Management of Sustainability and a Ph.D. student at the Public Administration Department of the Business Administration School of FGV.
 She holds two masters degrees: one in Environmental Sciences (MSc), from Universidade de São Paulo (1999), and the other in International Legal Studies, from the American University Washington College of Law, D.C.(1992).
 She holds a Law Degree from Universidade de São Paulo (1990).

 She has concentrated her academic and professional work in the fields of International and Brazilian Environmental Law, Climate Change and Sustainable Consumption.
 She has published academic articles in Business Administration Conferences and Journals on climate change, corporate sustainability issues and sustainable consumption (SIMPOI, ENGEMA, Global Forum).
 She has authored the book Democracy, Citizenship and Environmental Protection, São Paulo, Ed.
 Annablume, published in 2002.